You can get fit doing just ONE exercise.

-Performed properly, the kettlebell swing can burn fat, build muscle, improve endurance, count as cardio, correct imbalances, reverse pain, and is safe for everyday training.
+Proper kettlebell swings (KBS) burn fat, build muscle, improve endurance, count as cardio, correct body imbalances, and reverse pain.

 Kettlebell Swings: The Perfect Exercise